Latina student on college campus looking happy with books, backpack

 Time management is your friend

 It’s pretty simple: If you embrace time management, you will be successful as a college student.
 If you don’t, well, you can guess what will happen.
 So what does “time management” really mean?
 It’s basically looking at all your assignments, events, and responsibilities and then planning your time accordingly.
 A rule of thumb: for every hour in the classroom, you should plan on three hours of studying outside the classroom.
-This is not like high school where you might be able to study the night before and pass a test or exam.
-College exams come perhaps only twice a semester, which means they cover a lot.
-If you don’t keep up with the studying and learn to manage your time, those exams could prove to be problematic.
+This isn't like high school where you might be able to study the night before and pass a test or exam.
+College exams usually only happen twice a semester, which means they cover a lot.
+If you don’t keep up with studying and learn to manage your time, those exams could prove to be problematic.
 You don’t want that to happen.

 Class flexibility figures into your time management too.
-Your class time isn’t structured like high school; the bell doesn’t ring when you have to change classes, and your class times will vary greatly depending on the day and between semesters.
-Some classes might be 50 minutes; some might be three hours!
+Your class time isn’t structured like high school; the bell doesn’t ring when you have to change classes, and your class times will vary greatly depending on the day and semester.
+Some classes might be 50 minutes long; some might be three hours!
 (True story.
-If you have to take any sort of lab, you’ll see.)
+If you have to take any sort of science lab, you’ll see.)
 These fluid class schedules are great in a lot of ways, but they also make effective time management skills even more important.

 More money, more problems